John Wallar

 Embed:

-John Wallar talks about writing and receiving letters from home.
-He describes the things that he wrote about to his thirteen "pen friends."
+John Wallar discusses writing and receiving letters from home.
+He shares the various topics he wrote about to his thirteen "pen friends."

 Share YouTube: